 Don’t get me wrong.
 I love companies like Lending Club for borrowers.
 It’s a great business idea.
 And if I needed money and/or I needed to find an alternative to credit card usury, I’d be the first in line to apply for a loan.
-If you owe money, you could potentially save a huge amount by refinancing your debt through Lending Club.
+If you owe money, you could potentially save a huge amount by refinancing your debt with Lending Club personal loans.

 But I’m cautious when it comes to investing with this or any other Peer-to-Peer lending firm.
 I did a little digging and came up with questions.
 Then, I spoke to Rob Garcia, Senior Director of Product Strategy of Lending Club to get his take on my concerns.
 After I run through what I learned, I’ll give you the bottom line.

 1. Default Rates

 Your investment performance with peer-to-peer lending is a function of how many loans in your portfolio default.
 That’s why the default rate is critical.
 When you invest with Lending Club, the notes are usually for a minimum of 3 years.
 Loans are ranked “A” through “G” to approximate the risk of default.
 Some time ago, I read on the site that the default rate for Lending Club is averaged for all loans 120 days or older.
 Sounds good, but my understanding is that the default rate for consumer loans increases with age, even for those who have high credit scores.
 (I looked on the site and couldn’t see any details about default rates per se other than that the overall default rate is 3%.)